 What Does it Mean to Study Web Design?

 In an environment where it seems that anyone can purchase a piece of software at an office supply store and get a Web site running in a few minutes, what role do professional Web designers play?
 In reality, Web designers have been growing their skills and their earning capacity by solving problems for employers and clients.
-A degree in Web design can help an ambitious artist learn the nuances of building Web sites that work well instead of tolerating virtual placeholders that turn away customers.

 Finding the Right Web Design Program

 A variety of online web design programs offer you the chance to learn at your own pace, in a style that helps you absorb information effectively.
 Pursuing your education online can be advantageous, as this allows you to enroll in colleges and universities around the world without relocating to a physical campus.
 If you like to interact with professors and students in real time, you can select a program that emphasizes real-time Webcasts, video conferences, and chat sessions.
 If you find that you prefer to analyze and experiment with new information on your own time, you can enroll in a program that offers tremendous independence.